-If CBH does not have enough information to decide the request, CBH must tell your provider within 4 hours of receiving the request that CBH needs more information to decide the request and allow 14 days for the provider to give CBH more information.
+If CBH does not have enough information to decide the request, it must tell your provider within 48 hours of receiving the request that it needs more information to decide the request and allow 14 days for the provider to give it more information.
 CBH will tell you of its decision within two business days after it receives the additional information.